osulluke/eigenface-production/sample-programs-demos/python/README.md

 ### **Image to Array**

 > This program is a small demo that shows how the library `Pillow` can convert images to arrays and then save them.
-It is dependent on `pip install --user Pillow`
+It is dependent on `pip3 install --user Pillow`

 ```
-python image-to-array.py
+python3 image-to-array.py
 ```
 [Converting to 1D array](https://stackoverflow.com/questions/15612373/convert-image-png-to-matrix-and-then-to-1d-array)